The wishlist name can't be left blank

 Follow these tips for driving safely and legally with supplemental oxygen.

 • Check with the Department of Motor Vehicles in your state.
 State laws vary when it comes to regulating supplemental oxygen use while driving.
-In most instances you may need to submit a Customer Medical Report.
+In most instances, you may need to submit a Customer Medical Report.
 This statement from your doctor attests to the fact that you can maintain an oxygen saturation level of 90% or higher while safely operating a motor vehicle.

 • Store oxygen tanks securely either on the floor of the car or buckled up in the passenger seat.